$35 a year, not $33 a month

 The price math, plainly

 Superhuman Mail at the Business tier is $33 a member per month billed annually, which is $396 a year.
 Epistles Pro is $35 a year, after a fifteen-day trial that asks for no card up front.
-Three connected accounts on Free, indefinitely.
+Two connected accounts on Free, indefinitely.
 The ratio is roughly eleven to one.
 We're not going to tell you that ratio means Superhuman is overpriced; some of what they ship is genuinely expensive to operate, and a buyer who values it is not making a mistake.
 We will say only that for many readers of this page, the AI and the concierge are not what they came for, and an eleven-to-one price gap is worth pausing on before assuming the more expensive answer is the better one.

 The matrix